 This product works perfectly for teachers who are either new or experienced with teaching using an Interactive Read Aloud.
 I have included a concise primer that everyone can use for making every read aloud as effective as possible.

 WHAT DOES EACH LESSON LOOK LIKE?

 Each lesson includes a suggested script that goes along with a mentor text.
+The mentor texts are books commonly found in most school or classroom libraries (there are no texts/passages included in this bundle).
 I give you interactive stopping points for every read aloud.
 The stopping points use interactive elements such as turn and talk, sign language, and stop and jot.
 You even have the option to print the stopping points on sticky notes!

 If you are new to using Interactive Read Aloud lessons to teach reading, don’t worry!
 I have included step-by-step directions for making every Interactive Read Aloud a success!

 This bundle was specifically written for 2nd, 3rd, and 4th grade classrooms.
 In the preview, I give a suggested break down of which of the 101 lessons should be taught in each grade level.
 However, you are not limited!
 You can pick and choose from any of the lessons so that you get a huge range of differentiated lessons to choose from!

 This bundle was not specifically written for 5th grade teachers.
 However, there are still MANY lessons included that would be very applicable in a 5th grade classroom.
 Check out the lesson titles in the preview to see if you think it would be a good match for your class.

 Every lesson includes a printable anchor chart that you can either print on full-size chart paper or on 8”x11” paper.

 ***** CONVENIENT LESSON FORMAT *****

 Every Interactive Read Aloud lesson can either be printed onto one piece of paper or onto sticky notes that you can place directly on the mentor text.